vcashk/ULTMobilePlatform/README.md

 Main features of the app:
 1. __User subscriptions__: The user can subscribe to one or more ULT centre from anywhere in the world.
 Subscriptions are available for news, events, audio lectures, video lectures and literature.
+2. __News and Events__: Information on news and events for ULT centres the user has subscribed to are shown in the app.
-2. __Reminders__: For subscribed events, reminders are available for upcoming events.
+3. __Reminders__: For subscribed events, reminders are available for upcoming events.
-3. __Push notifications__: Users can receive push notifications for reminders if they choose to receive them.
+4. __Push notifications__: Users can receive push notifications for reminders if they choose to receive them.
-4. __Audio lectures__: Users should be able to stream, download and bookmark parts of an audio lecture for listening again or picking up from where they left off.
+5. __Audio lectures__: Users should be able to stream, download and bookmark parts of an audio lecture for listening again or picking up from where they left off.
 Once listened to, the user should have the option to either delete the audio from their device or retain it.
-5. __Video lectures__: Users should be able to stream, download and bookmark parts of a video lecture for viewing again or picking up from where they left off.
+6. __Video lectures__: Users should be able to stream, download and bookmark parts of a video lecture for viewing again or picking up from where they left off.
 Once watched, the user should have the option to either watch the video from their device or retain it.
-6. __Literature__: Users should be able to download literature for further reading.
+7. __Literature__: Users should be able to download literature for further reading.
 Once read, the user should have the option to either delete the literature from their device or retain it.

 The app has two main aspects: